EGI-Federation/glite-info-site/README.md

-# Site component for the glite-info-static framework.
+# Site component for the glite-info-static framework

 This repository contains the site component for the [glite-info-static](https://github.com/EGI-Federation/glite-info-static) framework.